CodeWithJV/holochain-challenge-2/README.md

     create_link(path.path_entry_hash()?, post_hash.clone(), LinkTypes::AllPosts, ())?;
 ```

 The addition of these lines of code will create a link from an arbitrary 'point' on the DHT to the post.
-This point is called a collection and will help us retrieve all of the posts in the app from a single location.
+This point is called an anchor, and will help us retrieve all of the posts in the app from a single location.

 #### 6. Restart the Holochain app, and open the playground

 You should see a couple of things when you create a new post

 - As usual, the action and entry will appear in the agents source chain, but there will also be a new **createLink** action
-- Inside the dht-entries panel you will also see a link has been created that points from the new collection (labled as **Unknown**) to the create action.
+- Inside the dht-entries panel you will also see a link has been created that points from the new anchor (labled as **Unknown**) to the create action.

 #### 7. Navigate to `ui/src/blog/blog/AllPosts.svelte` and take a look at the `fetchPosts` function